RobotWebTools/rclnodejs/demo/web/typescript/README.md

 | `npm run typecheck` | `tsc --noEmit` — silent on success                   |
 | `npm run build`     | static bundle in `dist/` (~6 kB JS, ~1.5 kB CSS gz)  |
 | `npm run preview`   | serve the built `dist/`                              |

-## Deploying for real

-Browser bundle (`dist/`) and runtime are independent — they only share a WebSocket URL.
-Static-host the bundle anywhere; run `rclnodejs-web` wherever ROS 2 lives.
-For production: terminate `wss://` at a TLS proxy, gate the upgrade with your existing auth, keep `web.json` narrow.